 The Fairbanks House in Dedham, Mass., is said to be the oldest timber-framed house in North America.
 Jonathan and Grace Fairbanks, Puritans from Yorkshire, England, had the house built for themselves and their six children.
 Tree ring dating confirms the Fairbanks built the house in the late 1630s and early 1640s.
 English carpenters from East Anglia built the house, which never had a mortgage on it.

 The house passed down to the Fairbanks family through eight generations, and the Fairbanks family still owns the property.
 One of Jonathan and Grace’s descendants, Charles Warren Fairbanks, served as Teddy Roosevelt’s vice president and had a city in Alaska (Fairbanks) named after him.
+Another Fairbanks, Jason, was hanged for murder in 1801.

 The Fairbanks family frequently holds reunions in which they dress in Puritan costume.